PaddlePaddle/awesome-DeepLearning/transformer_courses/Transformer_Punctuation_Restoration/README_en.md

   ```

 ## Model Training & Evaluation
 - After using `electra.base.yaml` to configure the training hyperparameters, enter the model training.
-Evaluate the model after training
+Evaluate the model after training.
 - Enter into repo

   ```bash